FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ### Story #16
-As an user I want to be able to interact with the feed results (pick one and go to the respective page)
+As a user I want to be able to interact with the feed results (pick one and go to the respective page)

 ### User interface mockup
 [a introduzir]